anastasiaShpakava/OrderApp/README.md

 # OrderApp
 Java, Spring, Hibernate, MySql

-A web application that allows you to manage customer information.
+A web application that allows to manage customer information.